juleswhite/CSX278/Assignments/Asgn2/README.md

 ![jhipster-jdl.png](http://s9.postimg.org/v0h4lnmrz/pic.png)

-*Note: Some of the labels on the diagram have been removed to make this part a bit more difficult.*
-*Note: Please name your entities EXACTLY how they are named in the provided diagram.
+*Note: Some of the labels on the diagram have been removed to make this part a bit more difficult.
+Please name your entities EXACTLY how they are named in the provided diagram.
 This helps a lot for grading.*

 Now download your file, and rename it `First_Last_JDL.jh`.
 Move the file into the same folder as your project.
 To import the JDL file in your project, run command: `yo jhipster:import-jdl <filename>` and then rebuild to incorporate changes.